Ray Lewis Elementary School – School Council Constitution

-- distributes promptly to each council member material identified by the ministry for distribution to school council members and posts the material in a school location accessible to parents/guardians
+- promptly shares to each council member the materials identified by the Ministry for distribution to school council members and posts the material in a school location accessible to parents/guardians

 - acts as a resource to the Council on laws, regulations and board policies